vipul2802/o365hq.com/content/blog/New Windows 10 update.md

 **Timeline**\
 The service operates on the basis of the "History of tabs" in browsers and stores information about previously opened sites and files.
-It also displays data about tabs from the Edge browser and files from Office 365, on both Android and iOS devices.
+It also displays data about tabs from the Edge browser and files from Microsoft 365, on both Android and iOS devices.

 **Focus Assist**\